(Updated 26 March 2012)

 2) The recordings listed here are arranged alphabetically by Label name, and within those by manufacturer label number.
 Labels beginning with lower case or accented letters appear at the end.

-3) Because of the whims of the recording industry's numbering schemes, in order to clarify some of the confusion, I have attempted to isolate the significant portion of the manufacturer's number and separate it from what I call the Prefix, to avoid needless redundancy and duplications in the listing.
 Take, for example, a Harmonia Mundi recording often listed as HMC 90234(CD), but also released variously as HMA 190234(CD), HMA 195234(CD), HMD 234(LP), HMU 234(LP), HMC 234(LP), HM 40234(Cassette), HMC 40234(Cassette), and so on.
-So, in this case, rather than make 8 separate entries for what is essentially the same recording, in this discography the recording has been treated as Harmonia Mundi label number "234", with "HMC 90." representing the Prefix of one of the CD releases, and with an indication in the Notes as to the other prefixes and media formats under which that recording has also been released.
+So, in this case, rather than make 8 separate entries for what is essentially the same recording, in this discography the recording has been treated as Harmonia Mundi label number "234", with "HMC 90" representing the Prefix of one of the CD releases: "HMC 90234".
+In the "Other Releases" field appear the alternate prefixes (e.g., "HMA 190", "HMA 195", "HMD", "HM 40", etc.) and media formats under which that recording has also come out in that label, along with rereleases in other labels and related recordings.

 |